AgilData/tpcc/README.md

 Running the TPC-C Benchmark
 ===========================

-To run the tpcc benchmarks:
+Review the TPC-C settings in `tpcc.properties`, then run this command To run the tpcc benchmarks:

 ```
 java -classpath target/tpcc-1.0.0-SNAPSHOT-jar-with-dependencies.jar com.codefutures.tpcc.Tpcc